 1. Medical Certificate Confirming Cause Of Death

 If your loved one has died at home and their death was expected, you should call their doctor.
-If the doctor saw the deceased within 28 days of death then the doctor can complete the medical certificate confirming the cause of death.
+If the doctor saw the deceased in the deceased's lifetime, then the doctor can complete the Medical Certificate Cause of Death (MCCD) form, confirming the cause of death.
 Medical practitioners will send the medial certificate cause of death electronically to the register office via a secure email account.

 If the death occurs outside of doctors opening hours then you need to contact the nursing team whose care the deceased was under.
-If the death was unexpected or you do not know the name of the person's GP, or if the deceased did not see a doctor within 28 days then you should call 111 (the NHS non-emergency number) and ask for advise.
+If the death was unexpected or you do not know the name of the person's GP, then you should call 111 (the NHS non-emergency number) and ask for advice.

 A doctor cannot issue a medical certificate if they are unsure about the cause of death.
 An unexpected death may need to be reported to a coroner.
 They may call for a post-mortem or inquest to find out the cause of death.